 Falls have more than physical effects.
 In addition to being the number one cause of injury for older adults, a fall can trigger a crisis of confidence.
-When a person falls, they often develop a fear of falling, which can lead to less activity, which causes decreased balance and muscle strength which only increases the risk of falling again.
+3 When a person falls, they often develop a fear of falling, which can lead to less activity, which causes decreased balance and muscle strength which only increases the risk of falling again.

 Bathrooms can be hot spots for falls with slippery surfaces and having to get in and out of the shower.
-Follow these tips to reduce the risk of falling in the bathroom and ensure you or your loved one can feel confident and independent at home.
+4 Follow these tips to reduce the risk of falling in the bathroom and ensure you or your loved one can feel confident and independent at home.

 [action 1]

 The tub or shower floor can be slippery and can make getting in and out of the shower more dangerous and anxiety-inducing.
-Add a simple rubber mat or decals to the shower floor to increase traction and improve your confidence in moving around the shower.
+Add a simple rubber mat or decals to the shower floor or tub to increase traction and improve your confidence in moving around the shower.

-2. Secure a Non-Slip Mat Outside the Shower
+2. Secure a Non-Slip Mat Outside the Shower or Bathtub

 Your risk of falling isn’t isolated to the shower itself – you can reduce slipping by placing and securing a non-slip mat directly outside of the shower or bathtub.
-This gives your wet feet a safe place to go when you exit the shower!
+This gives your wet feet a safe place to go when you exit the tub or shower!

 3. Keep Your Towel and Products Within Arm’s Reach

 Everything you need to bathe should be within arm’s reach of you, from your shampoo to your body wash to the towel.
-Add soap dispensers or an adhesive shower caddy to organize your products and keep them at a level that doesn’t require you to bend or over-reach to get to them.
+Add soap dispensers or an adhesive shower caddy to organize your products and keep them at a level that doesn’t require you to bend or overreach to get to them.
 The more stable you can remain while in the shower, the less risk you have of slipping or falling.

 4. Install Grab Bars Around Shower and Toilet Areas

 Sometimes you need just a little bit more stability getting on and off the toilet, or getting in and out of the shower, especially if it’s not a walk-in shower.
 The addition of grab bars adds another layer of security by bolstering balance and adding a place to grab and hold onto if you’re in the process of falling.
-Bars installed into wall studs are ideal – you should not trust towel racks or toilet paper holders to grab onto.
+In fact, research shows that people are 75.8% more likely to regain lost balance if a grab bar is available than without one.
+5

-5. Add a Shower Chair or Bench
+7. Add a Shower Chair or Bench

 If you have balance issues or find it difficult to stand for an extended amount of time, a shower chair or bench can help!
 Consider chairs with non-slip tips for extra stability.

-7. Install a Bathtub Transfer Bench, Walk-in Tub or Stand-up Shower
+8. Install a Bathtub Transfer Bench, Walk-in Tub or Stand-up Shower

 Having to climb in and out of a bathtub on already slippery surfaces can be dangerous.
 Depending on what you have available in your house, you can make this transition easier.
 A walk-in tub or stand-up shower is ideal as it eliminates or lowers the height you need to step over.
 If that’s not available to you, consider a bathtub transfer bench.

-8. Remove Clutter on the Floors
+9. Remove Clutter on the Floors

 This rule applies throughout your home – the fewer items there are to trip over, the less likely you are to fall!
 Organize all your products in easily accessible cabinets or organizers and remember to keep them within easy reach.

-9. Adjust Toilet Seat Height
+10. Adjust Toilet Seat Height

 Bending to get on and off the toilet can be difficult.
 You should adjust your toilet seat to the ideal level for you.
 You can purchase raised toilet seats that include grab bars.
 In searching for the right product, ensure that it can lock into place for added stability and security.

-10. Add Night Lights in and Around Bathroom
+11. Add Night Lights in and Around Bathroom

 Adding appropriate lighting leading into and within the bathroom can help reduce your risk of falling during any nighttime visits.
 As we age, it takes our eyes longer to adjust to bright lights and flipping on a bathroom light from near darkness can be disorienting.
 Lights along your path and in the room will help you transition comfortably.

-By combining skilled nursing, physical therapy, occupational therapy, speech-language pathology, social work and our dedicated home health aides, Amedisys adheres to a holistic model of home health care.
-This model helps you understand your fall risk, learn more about self-care, improve your quality of life, avoid preventable falls, remain safely in your home while being as independent as possible and reducing expensive and unnecessary hospitalizations.
-In fact, the CDC estimates that as many as two-thirds of falls can be prevented through programs like ours.
+This model helps you understand your fall risk, learn more about self-care, improve your quality of life, avoid preventable falls and remain safely in your home while being as independent as possible and reducing expensive and unnecessary hospitalizations.